viamrobotics/docs/docs/components/arm.md

 **Returns:**

-- `Pose` [(Pose)](https://python.viam.dev/autoapi/viam/components/arm/index.html#viam.components.arm.Pose): A representation of the arm's current position as a 6 dof (six degrees of freedom) pose.
+- `Pose` [(Pose)](https://python.viam.dev/autoapi/viam/components/arm/index.html#viam.components.arm.Pose): A representation of the arm's current position as a 6 DOF (six degrees of freedom) pose.
 The `Pose` is composed of values for location and orientation with respect to the origin.
 Location is expressed as distance, which is represented by x, y, and z coordinate values.
 Orientation is expressed as an orientation vector, which is represented by o_x, o_y, o_z, and theta values.